Cold weather can be seriously bad for our health. There are several things you can do, however, to keep you and your family well this winter.

 If you do need help when your GP surgery or pharmacy is closed, dial 111.
 NHS 111 provides medical advice and can direct you to the right service for your needs.
 It is free to call and operates 24 hours a day, seven days a week.

-The NHS website also has lots of handy tips that can help you and your family stay well during the cold season.
+NHS Choices also has lots of handy tips that can help you and your family stay well during the cold season.
 Find out more: www.nhs.uk/winterhealth